Rana-Haseeb/AI-Agent-Fellowship-2026/docs/week2/BUILDER_JOURNAL.md

 The habit I built this week: **measure before concluding.** Every one of these was solved by gathering evidence rather than guessing at a fix.

-**The incomplete answer.** Instead of tweaking parameters, I ran my own parser over the actual PDF and counted: 7 pages, 6,046 characters, 14 chunks — and confirmed all five elements *were* present in the extracted text.
-So indexing was fine.
+**The incomplete answer.** Instead of tweaking parameters, I ran my parser over the actual PDF and
+counted: 7 pages, 6,046 characters, 14 chunks — and confirmed all five elements *were* in the extracted text.
+Indexing was fine.
 That reframed the question from "why didn't it index?" to "why didn't retrieval return it?"
-I then built a harness that swept chunk size 300/500/1000 against ground-truth keywords.
-The result was unambiguous: the answer contained **1 of 5** elements at size 300 and **5 of 5** at 1000.
-The five-item list spanned ~900 characters and was being **split across chunks**; with `k=5` the model only ever received a fragment.
+I then built a harness sweeping chunk size 300/500/1000 against ground-truth keywords.
+The result was unambiguous: **1 of 5** elements at size 300, **5 of 5** at 1000.
+The list spanned ~900 characters and was being **split across chunks**; with `k=5` the model only ever received a fragment.
 Not an indexing bug — a chunking-and-retrieval bug, proven with numbers.

 **The Cloud crash.** I read the traceback carefully instead of skimming it.
 It failed on line 31 — my *fallback* import — which meant the primary import had already failed silently in the `except`.